-One of the most complicated parts of being in the manufacturing industry is managing production times.
+One of the most complicated parts of being a plastic and rubber manufacturer is managing production times.
 As a vital part of a supply chain, each company relies on another to stay on a schedule and do their part to complete the job.
 The most successful companies have a plan that is realistic and well organized to make sure they are meeting all their goals.
 There are five main things to consider when learning how to optimize your production schedule; forecasting, managing inventory, efficiency evaluation, equipment, and training.

 Every good schedule starts with a plan.
 While there is no way to plan for every possible problem that can happen, it’s better to plan a little extra time into a plan for possible complications.
 It is also possible to prepare for certain types of demands.
 Looking at historical data and doing a little bit of research can leave your company more prepared for various demands.

 If you have put in the time to forecast properly, you can avoid duplication of effort, limited equipment use, and conflict demands.
 Have an internal system that notifies others if there is a scheduling conflict.
 Have the oversight to manage equipment and supplies available to avoid double booking projects or running out of space during a peak season.

 Proper forecast and doing some preparation will help you avoid costly mistakes like setbacks and terrible customer experiences.